In 2025, What Medical Schools Require Casper?

 You must register for your Casper at least 3 days before your preferred test date so that your identity can be verified and your payment processed.
 Do not book the test last minute.

-Casper test dates vary between schools, but the test season generally runs from May to December.
+Casper test dates vary between schools.
 It’s imperative that you pay close attention to the due dates set by the schools you are applying to.
 The test dates for upcoming admissions cycles are made available in the spring.

 You can only take the Casper once during an admissions cycle.
 If you are unsuccessful at matriculating to medical school, you will have to take Casper again the following admissions cycle.